batiste/django-page-cms/doc/display-content.rst

 Display page's content in templates
 ===================================

-Django page CMS provide several template tags to extract data from the CMS.
+Gerbi CMS provide several template tags to extract data from the CMS.
 To use these tags in your templates you must load them first::

     {% load pages_tags %}